feaselkl/OutlierDetection/PITCHME.md

 ### Last Digits

 Last digits are assumed uniform unless there is a reason to believe otherwise.
-Example: data from Brian Wansink, former Cornell professor who resigned after numerous issues with fabricating data.

 ![Artificially manipulated last digits in a series.](presentation/assets/image/lastdigits.png)